AlexBAV/moderncom/README.md

 *   [`increments_module_count`](#increments_module_count)
 *   [`enable_leak_detection`](#enable_leak_detection)

-Some of these trait classes automatically "propagate" down to inheritance chain.
-That is, if an implementation proxy specifies a trait, it will also be present in any derived final class.
+Some of these trait classes automatically "propagate" down on inheritance chain.
+That is, if an implementation proxy class or even an interface class specifies a trait, it will also be present in any derived final class.

 #### `singleton_factory`